Coffet/PersonalPortfolioWebsite/README.md

 > **root vs deploy.**
 > `root` owns `/etc` (nginx, TLS, systemd). `deploy` owns `/home/deploy/portfolio-app` (WAR, SQLite, uploads).
 Java runs as `deploy`.

+> **Use Java IDE if you can**
+> Highly recommmend using Java IDE (inteliJ, netbeans, eclipse) because these has embedded environment which can let you configure variables and preview database entries which would be way easier for dev work).

 ### If you screwed up